 Telecommunication networks underpin the communication, collaboration and media channels that service millions of organisations and billions of individuals every day.
 They should be protected against both existing threats and emerging ones, such as quantum computing.

-It is estimated that, by 2020, 1.7MB of data will be created every second, for every person on earth.
+In 2020, 1.7MB of data was created every second, for every person on earth.
 These vast quantities of data in motion, generated by anything from voice calls and email to collaboration tools and media streaming services, make telecoms networks a target for cyber criminals who can intercept and eavesdrop on this communication, breaking forward secrecy and compromising data integrity.

 To combat this, telecom service providers are turning to encryption to secure data in motion across their networks.